orbitartprint/bballorbit/src/blog/content/small-sided-games-vs-traditional-drills.md

 # Why I Stopped Running Traditional Drills – And What I Do Instead
-### How To Transform Traditional Drills Into Game-Like Small-Sided Games That Transfer To Real Basketball
+### How to Transform Traditional Drills into Game-Like Small-Sided Games that Transfer to Real Basketball

 > My players looked great in drills.
 > Calm.
 Controlled.
 Precise.
+>
 > Then game day came — and everything fell apart.

 They missed reads they had “mastered” in practice.